Albireo

-Albireo /æl'bɪriou/ is a double star designated Beta Cygni (β Cygni, abbreviated Beta Cyg, β Cyg).
+Albireo /æl'bɪriou/ is a binary star designated Beta Cygni (β Cygni, abbreviated Beta Cyg, β Cyg).
 The International Astronomical Union uses the name "Albireo" specifically for the brightest star in the system.
 Although designated 'beta', it is fainter than Gamma Cygni, Delta Cygni, and Epsilon Cygni and is the fifth-brightest point of light in the constellation of Cygnus.
 Appearing to the naked eye to be a single star of magnitude 3, viewing through even a low-magnification telescope resolves it into its two components.
-The brighter yellow star, itself a very close binary system, makes a striking colour contrast with its fainter blue companion.
+The brighter yellow star, itself a very close trinary system, makes a striking colour contrast with its fainter blue companion.